EZsalt/flash-multiple-esp-devices/README.md

     ```

-##### Step 3: Add your .bin file
-+ As stated above don't forget to add your .bin file to the directory

-## Running Script
+## Running Script:

+#### This File takes the COM port you'd like to flash as a command line argument
 ```
 python flash_once.py COM3
 ```

-+ This File takes the COM port as a command line argument to flash
+#### This File runs a thread for every COM port available and atttempts to flash the device using the flash_once.py script which uses esptool.py
 ```
 python flash_loop.py
 ```
-+ This File runs a thread for every COM port available and atttempts to flash the device using the flash_once.py script which uses esptool.py

 ## esptool.py - Modifications